d12frosted/elpa-mirror/melpa/bash-completion-readme.txt

 ; Compatibility:

-bash-completion.el is known to work with Bash 4 and 5, on Emacs, starting with version 25.3, under Linux and OSX.
-It does not work on XEmacs.
+bash-completion.el is known to work with Bash 4.2 and later and Bash 5, on Emacs, starting with version 25.3, under Linux and OSX.

+Support for Bash 4.2 and 4.3 is incomplete: appending / to directories doesn't work.
+Consider upgrading to at least Bash 4.4.